italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |partially-check-icon|
      - The Trust Framework must support correlation protection.

-In the case of IT Wallet, as the Trust Framework is based on OpenID Federation [`OID-FED`_], the IT Wallet specification has the following mechanisms in place that could help to reduce the correlation:
+In the case of IT Wallet, as the Trust Framework uses OpenID Federation [`OID-FED`_], the IT Wallet specification has the following mechanisms in place that could help to reduce the correlation:

-- *Verifier-Verifier*: OpenID federation provides a way to check whether the Verifier is asking from the Wallet the information that is authorized to ask or not.
+- *Verifier-Verifier*: OpenID Federation provides the evaluation mechanisms to verify whether the Verifier is asking from the Wallet the information that is authorized to ask or not.
 Thus, it will minimize the data exchange and consequently avoid User profiling by colluding between two Verifiers;
 - *Issuer-Verifier*: The Issuer does not require the authentication of the Verifier during the trust evaluation.
 In principle, the Issuer does not know which Verifiers the User is accessing and will avoid User activity profiling based on the Verifier's access.

 .. note::